RBA cash rate tracker

 The RBA’s cash rate has fluctuated significantly over the years.
 It reached a peak of 17.50% in January 1990 as the Reserve Bank aimed to control high inflation.
 During the COVID-19 pandemic, the rate was lowered to a historic low of 0.10% in November 2020 to support the economy.
 From 1990 to 2025, the average cash rate was approximately 3.87%.
 Currently, at 4.10%, the rate is slightly above this long-term average, reflecting a moderately restrictive monetary policy stance aimed at curbing inflation.
 However, recent rate cuts suggest the RBA is beginning to ease policy as inflation shows signs of easing.

-Looking ahead, major banks and analysts expect further rate cuts through 2025 as inflation continues to ease and global economic risks persist, with forecasts suggesting the cash rate could fall to around 3.35% by August 2025
+Looking ahead, major banks and analysts expect further rate cuts through 2025 as inflation continues to ease and global economic risks persist, with forecasts suggesting the cash rate could fall to around 3.35% by the end of 2025

 Understanding the RBA's decision-making process